 Montel Williams To Pay $2.1 Million As Penalty To Payday Loan Market

 According to sources, a leading online payday loan company has agreed to lose its celebrity pitchman – Montel Williams.
-The company has also agreed to stop making leads for offering loans which are based at a higher interest rates of up to 1000 %.
+The company has also agreed to stop making leads for offering loans which are based on higher interest rates of up to 1000 %.

 According to investigators of this case – the company was promoting its illegal loan services in the shadow of promoting its business as MoneyMutual.
 According to rules, the maximum annual interest rate limits on payday loans is 16% in New York.
 A consent order from the company confirms this fact that ‘its interest rates on a 14 day payday loans package is between 261 percent and 1,304 percent.
 However, there is reported no violation of laws by Montel Williams.
 When the company was contacted for its statement, there was no response.

-Payday loans are illegal in New York and their direct promotion is strictly prohibited over there.
-Companies like MoneyMutual can refer clients to third parties offering payday loans but cannot directly see loans in the form of a disguised company.
-However, this would be the first time, when state has actually taken a strict step and legal action against a loan provider in New York.
+Payday loans are illegal in New York, and their direct promotion is strictly prohibited over there.
+Companies like Landmark Cash can refer clients to third parties offering payday loans but cannot directly see loans in the form of a disguised company.
+However, this would be the first time, when state has taken a strict step and legal action against a loan provider in New York.